anish-upreti/relearning-concepts/README.md

-This repository is for me to re learn or visit topics that I have gap on, so here are folders for different concepts as I learn through and explore them.
+This repository is for me to relearn or revisit topics that I have gaps in, so here are folders for different concepts as I learn through and explore them.